andrewbadge/ITAdminScripts/README.md

 This started as a private repo for my own use with code from my own snippets and previous jobs.
 I'm sure 50% of this code has been copied from StackExchange or GitHub then rehashed.

+Thanks to James Maclean for one script!
+Send me more James.

 If there is something not correctly atrributed then please let me know and I'll fix it.